bbc/gel/src/components/search.md

 * **`.gef-search-suggestions-links`:** A function provided by the developer would be used to populate lists of suggestions (see the [**Reference implementations**](#reference-implementation))

 ::: alert An unconventional pattern
 The pattern described here is intended to best reflect [the GEL documentation for search](https://www.bbc.co.uk/gel/guidelines/local-search).
-Simpler auto-suggest patterns, such as those using the native `<datalist>` element[^4], or `listbox` ARIA are not flexible enough to accommodate the structured content permissable in the `.gef-search-suggestions-links` container.
+Simpler auto-suggest patterns, such as those using the native `<datalist>` element[^4], or combobox ARIA[^5] are not flexible enough to accommodate the structured content permissable in the `.gef-search-suggestions-links` container.
 :::

 ## Recommended layout